By Dr. Hyder Husain Ph.D.

 Hydraulic Snubber with an Overall Stroke of 6″

-Currently available hydraulic snubbers use a high viscosity (~ 1000 cStokes) fluid.
-Typically, the motion of the snubber-fluid shuts off the valve when the piston velocity reaches 8”/min or more.
-As a result the snubber acts as a rigid component and transfers the shock load to the rigid foundation, saving the upstream components.
+Our commercial hydraulic snubbers have a nominal fluid viscosity of 100cStrokes @ 40°C. Typically, the motion of the snubber-fluid shuts off the valve when the piston velocity reaches 8”/min or more.
+As a result, the snubber acts as a rigid component and transfers the shock load to the rigid foundation, saving the upstream components.

 Similarly to hydraulic snubbers, mechanical snubbers use a telescoping cylinder to permit free movement of the pipe under normal operating conditions.
-When the threshold acceleration of 0.2 g’s is exceeded, a internal mechanism of the snubber activates, thereby locking the telescoping cylinder and subsequently producing our restraint force.
+When the threshold acceleration of 0.02 g’s is exceeded, an internal mechanism of the snubber activates, thereby locking the telescoping cylinder and subsequently producing our restraint force.

 Hydraulic vs. Mechanical Snubbers

 Because hydraulic snubbers have fewer internal components, they are preferred in outdoor applications or where a corrosive environment is present.
 Additionally, hydraulic snubbers can be easily designed to accommodate a wide range of pipe displacement.